iPhoring/PIDController/README.md

 #### p_error, i_error, and d_error are proportional, integral and derivative components’ errors respectively.

 ### Desgin and Implementation
-Initial values of PID are imperically found by running the car and manully observing the behavior.
+Initial values of PID are imperically found by running the car and manually observing the behavior.
 The approach for finding the values is:

 1. First step is to set Ki and Kd values to zero, and only use Kp value until we reach a managable oscillation i.e. car oscillates but stays within the lane for majority of track.

 [![PID Controller with accepted Kp value](images/Image1.png)](https://youtu.be/BVALgxNa6v0)